trybrito/Net_Promoter_Score-NLW04/README-en.md

 ### 🏆 Features

-- [X] Create users / costumers, surveys and results (pivot table that join surveys and costumers) migrations;
+- [X] Create users, surveys and results (pivot table that join surveys and costumers) migrations;
 - [X] Create models and controllers of the mentioned entities;
 - [X] Implement users, surveys and results registration systems;
 - [X] Use repositories to store information about all entities before saving them;
 - [X] Develop and implement integration tests;
 - [X] Create and style the system for sending emails to users;
-- [X] Add checks on the registration fields, as the required field, as well as their typing; and
+- [X] Add validations and types to the registration fields; and
 - [X] Develop the controller responsible for obtaining and saving the user's response data in relation to the survey, as well as making the NPS calculation.

 <hr>